 The 2019 Ocean Plan contains two bacteria water quality objectives applicable to the REC-1 beneficial use, for fecal coliform and enterococci.
 The fecal coliform objective includes values for the geomean and single sample maximum (“SSM”), and the enterococci objective includes values for the geomean and STV.
 The geomean is given preference over the other statistics when enough data are available to calculate the geomean for a given waterbody.
 The 2009 Ocean Plan contained water quality objectives for fecal coliform, enterococci, and total coliform for the REC-1 beneficial use.
 These are superseded by the 2019 Ocean Plan, and therefore, total coliform is no longer used to assess REC-1 beneficial use attainment in ocean waters.

 The water quality objectives to determine SHELL beneficial use attainment (in the Ocean Plan and the San Diego Basin Plan) have not changed.
 Historically, the San Diego Regional Water Board has not prioritized addressing SHELL total coliform impairments.
-The current objectives are likely unattainable, and research shows a high incidence of exceedances of the objectives in coastal waters throughout California that are considered reference with little to any anthropogenic bacteria sources, including at State Water Quality Protected Areas (Figure 6-1, SCCWRP, 2012).
+Stakeholders and staff share concerns that the current objectives are likely unattainable, and research shows a high incidence of exceedances of the objectives in coastal waters throughout California that are considered reference with little to any anthropogenic bacteria sources, including at State Water Quality Protected Areas (Figure 6-1, SCCWRP, 2012).
 Therefore, the use of total coliform as an indicator of impairment likely does not accurately characterize risk of illness from consumption of shellfish.
 Beginning in 2005, the State Water Board identified the updating of the SHELL indicator bacteria objective as a high priority project as part of the Ocean Plan’s triennial review (SWRCB, 2011).
 The project was included as a very high priority project in the subsequent triennial reviews (SWRCB 2011 and 2019) but has not been implemented due to staff resource imitations (SWRCB, 2011 and 2019).

 As part of the most-recent 2019 Ocean Plan Review, the State Water Board prioritized as a high priority a future project to consider revising the SHELL use to distinguish between recreational, commercial, or tribal types of harvesting, and to consider revising the bacterial objectives applied to areas where shellfish are harvested.
 Should the total coliform objective be revised in the future, previously assessed data will be reassessed and compared to the new objective.
 Therefore, due to the inaccuracy of the current threshold, this waterbody-pollutant combination is the lowest priority in the San Diego Region for developing TMDLs.